vuejs/docs/src/guide/component-slots.md

 </base-layout>
 ```

 Now everything inside the `<template>` elements will be passed to the corresponding slots.
-Any content not wrapped in a `<template>` using `v-slot` is assumed to be for the default slot.
+Any content not wrapped in a `<template>` using `v-slot` will automatically be rendered in the default slot.

 However, you can still wrap default slot content in a `<template>` if you wish to be explicit: